Transgender persons and transsexuals:

 Other transgender terms in common usage:

-Dysphoria" is the current term used to describe the state of distress which is often felt by transsexual persons due to their internal conflict over gender.
+Dysphoria" is the current term used to describe the state of distress which is often felt by transgender persons due to their internal conflict over gender.
 It is used in the fifth (current as of 2018) edition of the American Psychiatric Association's "Diagnostic and Statistical Manual of Mental Disorders.
-Over time, dysphoria fades for many transgender persons.
+Over time, dysphoria fades for many transgender persons, particularly if they undergo gender confirmation surgery.

 stigmatizing because of the presence of the